Sanctuary Scholarship: terms and conditions

-- You must submit your application by midday on Monday 30 March 2020.
+- You must submit your application by 12 noon on Sunday 11 April 2021.
 You must sign the application form to confirm that you have read and accepted the Sanctuary Scholarship terms and conditions.

 - The selection panel will review the information you have provided on your application form, in order to fully understand:

 - Your eligibility for UK Government student funding.

 - Any barriers that you may have faced to access and complete higher education, which might include any:

 - inability to apply due to migration.

 - Your prior qualifications and whether you already hold a recognised degree or have previously experienced higher education.

 - Your immigration status, which will determine the security of your stay and ability to work in the UK.

 - The scheme aims to make sure that our scholarship student body is diverse in terms of the protected characteristics contained in the Equality Act 2010.
 When two candidates are equally matched through our selection criteria, we will give priority to minorities.